The United States Fashion Industry Association (USFIA) is pleased to present the

 - Julia K. Hughes, President, United States Fashion Industry Association (USFIA)

-- Michael Lambert, Executive Director of Global Trade and Compliance for Urban Outfitters, Inc. and Vice Chair of the United States Fashion Industry Association (USFIA)
+- Michael Lamber, Executive Director of Global Trade and Compliance for Urban Outfitters, Inc. and Vice Chair of the USFIA Board of Directors

 - Scott McCandless, Partner in PwC’s Washington Tax Practice